 A user can also manually enter the data.
-If you click on the "Manual Data Entry" option at the bottom of the screen you will see Figure 6 followed byi Figure 7.
+If you click on the "Manual Data Entry" option at the bottom/left of the screen you will see Figure 6 followed by Figure 7.
 This provides a special mouse controlled keypad to enter the glasses prescription.
-For example to enter a 1.25 in the left sphere click "1" ".25" and then the left sphere field and you will see Figure 8.
-To enter "1.75" in the right sphere you click "1" ".75" and the right sphere field and you will see Figure 9.
+For example to enter a 1.25 in the left sphere click "1" ".25" and then click the left sphere field and you will see Figure 8.
+To enter "1.75" in the right sphere you click "1" ".75" and then click the right sphere field and you will see Figure 9.

 Clicking any of the Both buttons causes the number in the data entry area to be copied not only in the the field to the immediate left to also to the equivalent field on the opposite side.
 For example if you enter 2.25 and then click the Both to the right of the right sphere 2.25 is entered both in the left and the right sphere areas.

 Clicking C will clear the entry in the field to the right of C. Click UNDO will undo the last entry.
 If you have a positive or negative cylinder reading, you can click the Transpose Reading button and revert to the other convention (positive to negative and negative to positive).
 Figure 10 shows negative cylinder entry while Figure 11 shows the display after havling clicked both the left and the right Transpose Reading button.
 Figure 11 also shows the warning which displays to the left of the left cylinder and to the right of the right cylinder.
+Readings must not be saved which have a positive cylinder.
 Note that when you enter Manual Entry mode you will see the following on the screen:

 Entering Multiple Readings

 As you enter multiple readings from the lensmeters, the system will automatically save them when a new reading arrives.
 It will indicate below the SAVE button "xxxx saved successfully..." as shown below.